-Looker uses a format called TopoJSON to store region data in a compact format appropriate for the web.
+Looker uses a format for creating map layers called TopoJSON.
+TopoJSON stores region data in a compact format appropriate for the web.
 But, what if we have region data in a shapefile instead of in TopoJSON format?

-Pro Tip: Mapshaper can also be used to simplify (or compress) the region data if it has too much detail.
+Pro Tip: You can also use Mapshaper to simplify (or compress) the region data if it has too much detail.
 This can improve download times and rendering performance in Looker.
 For best results, try to keep the resulting TopoJSON under 5 MB.